edverma/vibe-code-security-hook/README.md

 ## Customization

-Create a `.security-exclude` file in your project root to exclude certain files or patterns:
+Create a `.security-exclude` file in your project root directory (same level as your package.json) to exclude certain files or patterns:

 ```
 # Example exclusions